 top of page

-My name is Kristin ("Krissy"), and I'm a postdoctoral research fellow at the Covid States Project.
-I have formal affiliations at the Harvard Kennedy School's Shorenstein Center on Media, Politics, and Public Policy, and at the Network Science Institute at Northeastern University.
-I'm also an affiliate of the Center for American Political Studies at Harvard University.
-Starting August 2023, I will be an Assistant Professor of Political Science at the University of South Carolina.
+Formerly, I was a postdoctoral research fellow at the Harvard Kennedy School's Shorenstein Center on Media, Politics, and Public Policy, and at the Network Science Institute at Northeastern University.
+I was also an affiliate of the Center for American Political Studies at Harvard University.
+Before that, I was a full-time Visiting Instructor of Political Science at Carleton College while completing my PhD in Political Science with a minor in political psychology at the University of Minnesota - Twin Cities.

 bottom of page